 The top 4 things to buy on a credit card include:

-If you get the train to work and back 5 days a week, every week, chances are you already buy a monthly or annual train ticket.
+If you get the train to work and back five days a week, every week, chances are you already buy a monthly train ticket.

-By paying for a travel card or travel season ticket with a credit card, you can avoid having to pay that lump sum in one go, or taking out a loan to pay for it.
+By paying for a travel card or travel season ticket with a credit card, you can avoid having to pay that lump sum up front but pay at the end of the month instead.
+If you have a good interest-free period and can pay back the cost of an annual season ticket within that period, that could work too.
+Otherwise, it may be worth taking out a loan to pay for an annual season ticket.

 Paying for your holidays, including the accommodation and flights, on a credit card makes sense when it comes to protecting your large purchases.